DTWF 2: Discourse Theory: Ways Forward, 2nd edition Palace of the Academies Brussels, Belgium, March 23-24, 2023 |

 Submissions

-Paper proposals should be 300 words.
-They should give a clear indication of the tradition(s) of discursive research the paper builds upon, central concepts in the paper, method, and main arguments and results.
-Under the title of the article, please also clearly indicate which of the above topics (one or several) the paper fits most closely with.
+- A 300-word abstract giving a clear indication of the tradition(s) of discursive research the paper builds upon, central concepts in the paper, method, and main arguments and results.